Windows 10 upgrade accessibility upgrade offer expired on December 31, 2017.

 There is also another excellent Windows 10 privacy article from ZDNet that will help you protect your privacy as well as your peace of mind concerning Windows 10.

 The fact is that Microsoft Cortana is no more dangerous to use than Apple's Siri or Google's Alexa.
+The privacy issue in Windows 10 has almost become a non-issue because of the manner on-going Windows 10 updates have addressed these problems.

 If you do not mind having your personal preferences and some personal information in the Microsoft servers then Cortana can become a helpful personal computer assistant.
 Go to this Microsoft page to learn more about Cortana works and decide whether or not you wish to enable and use it.